 Spencer Chandra Herbert

 Spencer Chandra Herbert was first elected as the MLA for Vancouver-Burrard in 2008 in a by-election, and then elected as the first MLA for the new riding of Vancouver-West End in 2009.
 Spencer was then re-elected in 2013 and 2017.
+He serves as the chair for the Rental Task Force.

 A strong community activist, Spencer was voted Vancouver’s Unsung Hero by readers of the Westender, and twice voted Best MLA by readers of the Georgia Straight.